ChihyenOu/Book_Recommendation_System/README.md

 Modeling
 -------------------------------
-This recommendation problem is without user rating, called a content-based recommendation problem.
+This recommendation problem is without user rating in the raw dataset, called a content-based recommendation problem.
 After finishing data processing, the transaction dataset `preprocessed_transactions.csv` is used to build the relationship between items.
    - This idea is referenced with this conference paper ([Feature weighting in content based recommendation system using social network analysis](https://www.researchgate.net/publication/221022528_Feature_weighting_in_content_based_recommendation_system_using_social_network_analysis)).